-Disasterwise is an online platform for anyone interested in crisis management and disaster response.
+Disasterwise is an online platform for anyone interested in emergency planning, disaster management and disaster risk reduction.

 Who dies, who doesn't, and why?
 Who decides, and how?